 Histones to the cytosol: Exportin 7 is essential for erythroid nuclear condensation and enucleation.

-Introduction Long non-coding RNAs (lncRNAs) are transcripts longer than 200nt that do not encode proteins.
-Many are capped, polyadenylated and often spliced, and presumably transcribed by RNA Polymerase 2 (Pol2).
-LncRNAs constitute a significant fraction of the mammalian transcriptome.
+Long non-coding RNAs (lncRNAs) are transcripts longer than 200nt that do not function through encoded protein products.
+Many are capped, polyadenylated, and often spliced, and transcribed by RNA Polymerase 2 (Pol2). lncRNAs constitute a significant fraction of the mammalian transcriptome.
 Compared to mRNAs, lncRNAs tend to be shorter and less well conserved at the primary sequence level.
-Expression of lncRNAs is often restricted to specific tissues and developmental stages, suggesting that many may regulate cell fate specification .A few dozen intergenic lncRNAs (lincRNAs) have been functionally characterized in mammals, and they have been associated with important developmental processes such as apoptosis, proliferation and lineage commitment However, the biological functions of most of these genes and their potential roles in disease still remain uncharacterized.
+Expression of lncRNAs is often restricted to specific tissues and developmental stages, suggesting that many may regulate cell fate specification .A few dozen intergenic lncRNAs (lincRNAs) have been functionally characterized in mammals, and they have been associated with important developmental processes such as apoptosis, proliferation, and lineage commitment.
+However, the biological functions of most of these genes and their potential roles in development and disease still remain uncharacterized.

 An erythroid-specific long non-coding RNA prevents apoptosis of erythroid progenitors and promotes terminal proliferation.

-To obtain a comprehensive view of how lncRNAs contribute to erythropoiesis, Wenqian Hu and Juan R. Alvarez-Dominguez, together with two undergraduates, Staphany Park and Austin Gromatzky, performed and analyzed data from high depth RNA-sequencing on both Poly(A)+ RNAs and Poly(A)- RNAs from erythroid progenitor cells and terminal differentiating erythroblasts.
-They combined genome-wide surveys of expression levels, chromatin states, and transcription factor occupancy in differentiating primary mouse fetal liver erythroid cells with computational analyses to systematically characterize all lncRNA subclasses by a spectrum of >30 features covering structural, conservation, regulation and expression traits.
-They uncovered global features of the biogenesis and in the coordination of chromatin and transcription dynamics of lncRNAs during erythropoiesis, as well as subclass-specific patterns in conservation and tissue and developmental stage specificity.
-Importantly, they discovered that binding of the key erythroid transcription factors GATA1 and TAL1 at both lncRNA and mRNA promoters is typically accompanied by gain of H3K4me2 along with transcriptional activation.
+To obtain a comprehensive view of how lncRNAs contribute to erythropoiesis, Wenqian Hu and Juan R. Alvarez-Dominguez, together with two undergraduates, Staphany Park and Austin Gromatzky, generated and analyzed >1 billion RNA-seq reads of both Poly(A)+ and Poly(A)- RNA from mouse fetal liver erythroid progenitor cells and terminal differentiating erythroblasts.
+Using de novo transcript reconstruction, they identified 655 lncRNA genes including not only intergenic, antisense, and intronic RNAs but also transcripts of pseudogenes and enhancer loci.
+Over 100 of these genes were previously unrecognized and are highly erythroid specific.
+They then combined genome-wide surveys of expression levels, chromatin states, and transcription factor occupancy in these cells with computational analyses to systematically characterize all lncRNA subclasses by a spectrum of >30 features covering structural, conservation, regulation and expression traits.
+They uncovered global features of the biogenesis and the coordination of chromatin and transcription dynamics of lncRNAs during erythropoiesis, as well as subclass-specific patterns in conservation and tissue and developmental stage specificity.

 LincRNAs in fat cell development and function.